-If noise levels are beyond the allowable limits, then an alternative methodology will need to be deployed.
+If it appears that noise levels are pushing the allowable limits, then an alternative methodology may need to be deployed.
 The implementation of additional options will be undertaken in consultation with the regulatory authorities, Principal, and Engineer, including, if required and instructed, engaging a noise monitoring specialist to measure and report on-site construction activity to ensure compliance with NZS6803 (NZ Standard for Acoustics - Construction Noise).